nodejs/node/doc/onboarding.md

   * Don't worry about making mistakes: everybody makes them, there's a lot to internalize and that takes time (and we recognize that!)
   * Almost any mistake you could make can be fixed or reverted.
-  * The existing collaborators trust you and are grateful for your help!
+  * The existing Collaborators trust you and are grateful for your help!
   * Other repositories:
     * [https://github.com/nodejs/CTC](https://github.com/nodejs/CTC)
     * [https://github.com/nodejs/build](https://github.com/nodejs/build)